List of Major League Baseball managers: Los Angeles Angels

-Oakland Athletics
+Athletics

 While the Oakland Athletics have played under the same name since their establishment in 1901, the team has played in three different locations.
 The franchise was initially based in Philadelphia, Pennsylvania and was managed by Connie Mack, a member of the Baseball Hall of Fame and often called one of the best managers in history.
 Mack led the team from 1901 to 1950; his 50 seasons managed are a Major League Baseball record which has been called "unbreakable".
 He managed 7,466 games, accruing a record of 3,582 wins and 3,814 losses; all three totals are also Major League Baseball records.
 Over the course of his career, Mack led the Athletics to nine American League pennants and five World Series championships.
 His 24 wins and 19 losses in the postseason are both franchise records.
 Three Athletics managers were inducted into the Philadelphia Baseball Wall of Fame in recognition of their services to the team while it played in Pennsylvania: Mack, Jimmy Dykes, and Eddie Joost.
 The team moved to Kansas City, Missouri in 1955, at the beginning of Lou Boudreau's tenure as manager, and then moved on to Oakland, California in 1968.
 Boudreau is also a member of the Hall of Fame, in addition to Mack; other inductees to manage the Athletics include Joe Gordon and Luke Appling, both inducted as players, and Dick Williams, whose .603 winning percentage leads all Athletics skippers.
-Bob Melvin managed from mid 2011 through 2021 as the team’s 30th manager.
+Bob Melvin managed from mid 2011 through 2021 as the team's 30th manager.
 He won Manager of the Year twice while in Oakland.
 After 2021 season, Melvin left the Athletics, to manage the Padres for 2022 season.
-On December 21, 2021 the Athletics named Mark Kotsay as their 31st manager in Athletics history.
+On December 21, 2021, the Athletics named Mark Kotsay as their 31st manager in Athletics history.